dance2die/sung.codes/content/blog/2019/building-gatsby-with-git-hub-actions-and-deploying-to-netlify/index.md

 ## Preface

-I am writing this while learning about GitHub Actions, so let me know should you find any errors :) so will refer you to the [GitHub Actions documentation](https://help.github.com/en/actions).
+I am writing this while learning about GitHub Actions, so let me know should you find any errors. :)
+If you want to know more about GitHub Actions, check out the official [GitHub Actions documentation](https://help.github.com/en/actions).

 ## Creating a Workflow file